iRon7/Join-Object/README.md

 be returned.
 There is no limit to the number of predicates that can be included in the condition.

-`-Unify`
+`-Discern`
-The `-Unify` (alias `-Merge`) parameter defines how to unify the left and right object with respect to the unrelated common properties.
-The common properties can discerned (`<String>[,<String>]`) or merged (`<ScriptBlock>`).
-By default the unrelated common properties wil be merged using the expression: `{$LeftOrVoid.$_, $RightOrVoid.$_}`
+The `-Discern` parameter defines how to discern the left and right object with respect to the common properties that aren't joined.

-`-Unify <String>[,<String>]`
+The first string defines how to rename the left property, the second string (if defined) defines how to rename the right property.
-If the value is not a ScriptBlock, it is presumed a string array with one or two items defining the left and right key format.
-If the item includes an asterisks (`*`), the asterisks will be replaced with the property name otherwise the item will be used to prefix the property name.
+If the string contains an asterisks (`*`), the asterisks will be replaced with the original property name, otherwise, the property name will be prefixed with the given string.

-_Note_: A consecutive number will be automatically added to a common property name if is already used.

-`-Unify <ScriptBlock>`
+Properties that don't exist on both sides will not be renamed.

+Joined properties (defined by the `-On` parameter) will be merged.

+_Note_: The `-Discern` parameter cannot be used with the `-Property` parameter.

+`-Property`
+A hash table or list of property names (strings) and/or hash tables that define a new selection of property names and values

-An expression that defines how the left and right properties with the common property should be merged.
-Where the following variables are
+Hash tables should be in the format `@{<PropertyName> = <Expression>}` where the `<Expression>` defines how the specific left and right properties should be merged.
+Where the following variables are available for each joined object:
-available:

 - `$_`: iterates each property name
-- `$Void`: an object with all (left and right) properties set to $Null
-- `$Left`: the current left object (each self-contained -`LeftObject`)
+- `$Left`: the current left object (each self-contained `-LeftObject`)
-- `$LeftOrVoid`: the left object otherwise an object with null values
-- `$LeftOrRight`: the left object otherwise the right object
+- `$LeftIndex`: the index of the left object
-- `$LeftKeys`: an array containing all the left keys
 - `$Right`: the current right object (each self-contained `-RightObject`)
-- `$RightOrVoid`: the right object otherwise an object with null values
+- `$RightIndex`: the index of the right object
+If the `$LeftObject` isn't joined in a Right- or FullJoin then `$LeftIndex` will be `$Null` and the `$Left` object will represent an object with each property set to `$Null`.
+If the `$RightObject` isn't joined in a Left- or FullJoin then `$RightIndex` will be `$Null` and the `$Right` object will represent an object with each property set to `$Null`.

+An asterisks (`*`) represents all known left - and right properties.

+If the `-Property` and the `-Discern` parameters are ommited or in case a property name (or an asterisks) is supplied without expression, the expression will be automatically added using the following rules:
+- If the property only exists on the left side, the expression is:
+  `{$Left.$_}`
-- `$RightOrLeft`: the right object otherwise the left object
+- If the property only exists on the right side, the expression is:
-- `$RightKeys`: an array containing all the right keys

-_Note_: Property expressions set by the `-Unify` paramter might be overwritten by specific `-Property` expressions.

-`-Property`
-A hash table or list of property names (strings) and/or hash tables.
-Hash tables should be in the format `@{<PropertyName> = <Expression>}` where the `<Expression>` usually defines how the specific left and right properties should be merged.
+  `{$Right.$_}`

-If only a name (string) is supplied, either the left or the right value is used for unique properties or the default unify expression is used for unrelated common properties.
+- If the left - and right properties aren't joined, the expression is:

-_Note_: Any unknown properties will be added to the output object.
+  `{$Left.$_, $Right.$_}`
+- If the left - and right property are joined, the expression is:
+  `{If ($Null -ne $LeftIndex) {$Left.$_} Else {$Right.$_}}}`

+If an expression without a property name assignment is supplied, it will be assigned to all known properties in the `$LeftObject` and `$RightObject`.

+The last defined expression will overrule any previous defined expressions

+_Note_: The -Property parameter cannot be used with the -Discern parameter.